sediment5193/homelab-site/_posts/2026-07-27-localized-pet-cam.md

 ## Overview

 My wife and I recently got a cat named Ollie.
 He's super adorable.
-When we're away, we want to keep an eye on him.
+When we're away though, we want to keep an eye on him.
 So, my next project will be to build a pet cam.

 ## Requirements